Kid Activities

 • Consider your behavior.

-• Avoid situations which lead to bullying.
+• Avoid situations that lead to bullying.

 • Ignore it.
 Don't let the bully know that you are upset.